 Reading for Normal and the Reading4Normal Book Club

 My research project 'Reading for Normal: Young People and Fiction in the Time of Covid-19' explored the benefits of a reading-for-pleasure scheme that brought young people from around the country together online.
 Reading for Normal highlighted the benefits of providing teen readers with a temporary digital community for talking about their own lives in relation to contemporary YA fiction.
-Findings will be published in 2023.
+Findings are published here.
 I have also worked with schools to develop national Reading4Normal Book Clubs.